Combining various ready-made inputs for CHIMERE#

 type: flux

-When AEMISSIONS files are available for a given domain, it is easy to indicate to the CIF how interpolate them onto the (different) current domain: the characteristics of the original domain simply have to be specified in the relevant parameter(s).
-(To avoid any mistakes, the CIF does not recover this information automatically.)
+When AEMISSIONS files are available for a different domain, you can instruct the CIF to interpolate them onto the current domain by specifying the original domain’s characteristics in the relevant parameter(s).
+The CIF does not infer this information automatically.

 domain: